The Reset

 “Ahh sure thing.” she smiled and turned away.

-Only then he noticed he hadn’t taken his coat off.
+Only then he noticed he hadn’t taken the coat off.
 An ex student?
 He thought as he blamed himself for the lie.
 The room felt warm.
 He had just enough time to think about the handing now, and that reminded him of all the essays and homework he handed to his students.
 This might as well be the last mathematical paper I hand to someone.
 He allowed another proud smirk at himself.
 But it bothered him his humour came out always when alone; then again I am alone most of the time.
 Then he thought about the University Campus: specifically a bench facing south near the lake.
 His favourite spot.
 If there would be a last image, that was to be it.
 For 25 years since working there, he sat on that bench everyday for lunch.
 It always felt like a corner of the world someone had created for him.
+There, amongst other thoughts, he waited the day he would receive that piece of paper.
+That day had finally arrived.

 Franz suddenly feared the guy wouldn’t understand.
 That was a scenario they had to be prepared for.
-“Well in that case, I am sure… it won’t take us long to completely forget about it!”
+“Well in that case, I am sure it won’t take us long to completely forget about it.”
 His irony was sharp today.
 Finally someone to share it with.
-But the young man understood too well his last words.
+And the young man understood too well.
 His face turned serious in an instant.
-Franz smiled at him.
+His eyes pierced in a stare.
+Then with almost a whispering tone.

 22 hrs earlier

 I should have noticed right away.
-Mark blamed himself as he fast-walked the counter.
-His face pale like he had just witnessed a ghost.”Niel, get in here.
+Mark blamed himself as he fast-walked to the counter.
+His face paled like he had just witnessed a ghost.”Niel, get in here.
 Now!”

-Niel came back from the kitchen, drying his hands with a kitchen towel.
+Niel walked through the kitchen door, drying his hands with a towel.
 “What is it?”

-Mark loaded the coffee machine with new beans, like trying to do something normal would not catch much attention, perhaps even calm him.
+Mark loaded the coffee machine, like trying to do something normal would not catch much attention, perhaps even calm him.

 “Whatup?”

 He looked at his brother as a lump grew in his throat.
-He didn’t know how to let him know of something like this in public.
+For some reason he had always envisioned this moment to find them alone.
 Then he turned towards the waitress.
-“Jennie continue service for us please.
+“Jennie continue service for us.
 We’ll need a minute.” the girl nodded.

-“And we are the 2nd in line?”
-He lifted his eyes to see if he could spot the handler.
+“And we are the 2nd?”
+He lifted his eyes to see if he could spot the owner of that paper.
 Nothing.
+They were the owners now.

-“He probably had nobody.
+“He probably had nobody, and came right away.
 Take it as a generous gift.
-We can’t fuck around either though.
-I must take the flight at 13:45.
-I can make it if I leave right away.”
+But it doesn’t mean we can fuck around.
+I want take the flight at 13:45.
+I can buy the others some time if I leave right away.”

 “Take a flight?
 Wait… It’s gonna take a bit to solve this.
 Let’s take a minute.”

 “We don’t have a minute.”
 Mark turned, reaching for a small blackboard on the floor.
 “Here.
-Write on this.”
+Go in the kitchen and write your part.”
+But he noticed his brother didn’t move.

-Niel felt the floor leaving under his feet.
 “How do we know this is legit?
 I mean, it could be a trick.”
+His voice revealed nervousness.

 “Niel! there is nothing to think about.
-What are the odds someone walks in this bar, hands me a mathematical equation and tells me that we will not remember any of this soon?
 You know the process.
 You were there with me.”

-“I know I know. fuck…” He leaned on the desk near the sink.
-Looked at the paper again.
+“I know I know…” He leaned on the desk near the sink like the world had turned upside down.
+It had.
+He looked at the paper again.
 “I guess what I mean is, how do THEY know they got it right?
-I mean, we are talking about…” Mark nodded at him to be quiet.
-Niel lowered his voice and continued “…we are talking about resetting life here.
-Think about it, times are good, no?
-I haven’t heard anything on the news.
-Internet.
-No hint on any war.
-Any catastrophes to come.
-Not even an asteroid falling that would white humanity.
+I mean, we are talking about…” Mark signalled him to keep quiet, looking at Jennie the waiter.
+Then pulled him and they both entered the kitchen.
+Niel lowered his voice and continued “we are talking about resetting life…” Mike saw disbelief as he mentioned the reset. “…everyone’s life!
+The whole world will be erased from the past months or years.
+Think about it, times are good, nothing could have caused it.
+Why would they want to pull the switch now of all times?
+I haven’t heard anything on the news, internet.
+No hint on nuclear war.
+Any catastrophes, and not even a fucking asteroid falling that would wipe us all.
 Why now the need to Reset?”

-“This isn’t the time to reconsider your responsibility.
-That’s the whole point of your existence you id….”
-Mark had a slight shift of thoughts.
-“What is this all about?
+“This isn’t the fucking time to reconsider your responsibility.
+That’s the whole point of your existence, you fucking id-.”
+Mark had to calm himself “What is this all about?
 Eh?
 Have you forgotten the magnitude of the stakes?”
-Mark got closer and madder.
+He got closer.

 “I have not forgotten any…” Niels matched Mark’s advancement when…